 Optimised Waste Logistics

-Moving any waste type requires forethought and planning.
+Moving any waste type requires forethought and planning: this is where waste logistics comes in.
 You must ensure that you have fulfilled your waste duty of care before you begin and that all the waste providers you use are fully compliant.
 You should also ensure that your planned disposal route is economically viable and as environmentally friendly as possible.

 This is where waste management logistics come in.
 By working out your waste route beforehand, you can be certain that your solution will work on the day.